 Did You Know?

-At the beginning of the episode, Veggie Boyd, as Sam is handing out the trivia napkins, KLOS Los Angeles radio personalities Mark and Brian are sitting at the end of the bar.
+Two minutes into the episode, as Sam is handing out the trivia napkins, KLOS Los Angeles radio personalities Mark and Brian are sitting at the end of the bar.
 They can be seen later, as well.
 See more

 You know Woody, the way that Ma got me used to a new vegetable like, say Brussels sprouts, she used to put a few in each of my pockets and have me walk around with them all day.